cloudstake/mdbook_validatortoolbox/src/server-prep/any-other-provider/README.md

 * **Storage Volume**
   * Mount your volume to any folder inside of /mnt and we'll detect a single mount point inside of that folder, install harmony in /mnt/yourfolder/harmony and symlink that folder to ~/harmony

+# Server Created

+Once your system is online and you are logged in as root with the Server Prep completed, you are ready for Installation!